 Months after the occurrence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand, although this had already been shown to be an impossibility.
 The declaration was meant to publicly close the investigation... but some spoke of another possible cause; a very strange possible cause.
 Some believed that Mrs. Reeser was a fine example of Spontaneous Human Combustion.

+Another early thought was not that the person was more prone to burning – as suggested by the theories of Phlogiston and over-consumption of alcohol – but that they were just remarkably unlucky.
 When the Countess de Bandi Cesanate was found reduced to ashes in her room one morning in 1731, the Reverend Joseph Bianchini, who was one of the first people to examine the scene, expressed his opinion that her death was caused by a lightning strike that either traveled down the chimney, or snuck through the cracks in the window.
 Bianchini dismissed the fact that no one had heard thunder easily by stating that either everyone was in too deep a sleep, or because “there have been seen Lightnings and Fulmina without Noise; as one may very often observe” [“Fulmina” is an old term for multiple lightning bolts. -- Garth].